CreativeRusBear/ping-pong/README.md

 ## Introduction

-**Ping-Pong ** is computer video game, written using Canvas.
+**Ping-Pong ** is computer video game, written using `Canvas`.
-It's a Progressive Web Application (PWA), that allows you to install it as a Native Application on your device.
+It's a `Progressive Web Application` (`PWA`), that allows you to install it as a Native Application on your device.
 It also allows you to play offline (without network connection).

 ## About application